loomnetwork/loom-sdk-documentation/docs/en/deposit-and-withdraw-bnb.md

 Loom Network’s Basechain has recently integrated with Binance Chain, which means users can now easily deposit and withdraw BNB and other BEP2 tokens between Binance Chain and Basechain.

-This guide walks you through the basics of building a simple web app that lets users deposit and withdraw BNB between Binance Testnet and Loom Testnet.
+This guide walks you through the basics of building a simple web app that lets users deposit and withdraw BNB between Binance Testnet and Extdev Testnet.

 ## Getting Started